This Abandoned 1920s Mansion In Oklahoma Will Never Be Forgotten...And It's Hauntingly Beautiful

 The town of Fairfax began in 1903 as a popular railway town within the Osage Indian Reservation.
 By the time of statehood in 1907, the town had over 450 residents and by 1940 the population had grown to over 2,300.
 Unfortunately, as oil production began dropping so did the population, which caused many homes and structures to be abandoned.
 One such home was a mansion built in the 1920s and was rumored to be the home of the town’s founder, Lew A. Wismeyer.
 The last known residents probably occupied the home in the 1990s and ever since the home has been withering away.

-Here is a look into this abandoned mansion in Oklahoma, the hauntingly beautiful Fairfax Mansion.
+Here is a look into one of the most interesting abandoned mansions in Oklahoma, the hauntingly beautiful Fairfax Mansion.

 For a full tour of the abandoned mansion in Oklahoma, watch the brief video below:

 Have you ever discovered any abandoned mansions in Oklahoma?
 Are there any interesting abandoned places near you?
 Be sure to share your stories with a comment.

 If you enjoy abandoned places in Oklahoma, check out this abandoned hospital.
 It’s sure to send chills down your spine!
 You can also check out our ultimate guide to the creepiest places in Oklahoma.
 Why not grab an RV from RVShare and hit the open road in search of more abandoned places in Oklahoma?

 More to Explore

 Abandoned Places In Oklahoma